This is the multi-page printable view of this section. Click here to print.

 }

 Main API configuration container.
 Holds the OpenAPI specification metadata and configuration.
+Configuration is read-only after creation; use the getters below to read values.

 Created by: